 The best racquetball racquet doesn’t have to cost an arm and a leg.
-Indeed, for beginners, it doesn’t really make much sense to spend significant sums of money on a game you’re just starting out with.
+Indeed, for beginners, it doesn’t really make much sense to spend significant sums of money on a game you’re just starting out.
 And even if you’re an expert, everyone likes a good deal, right?

 In this article, we take a look at some of the best racquetball racquets on the market.
 We’ve also included some racquetball sets, which include extra gear you need to get started playing racquetball.